mediafinger/chimera_http_client/README.markdown

 `ChimeraHttpClient::Connection.new` expects an options hash as parameter.
 The only required option is **base_url** which should include the host, port and base path to the API endpoints you want to call, e.g.
 `base_url: 'http://localhost:3000/v1'`.

+> Setting the `base_url` is meant to be a comfort feature, as you can then pass short endpoints to each request like `/users`.
+You could set an empty string `''` as `base_url` and then pass full qualified URLs as endpoint of the requests.

 On this connection object, you can call methods like `#get!` or `#post!` with an endpoint and an options hash as parameters, e.g.
 `connection.get!("users/#{id}")`
 or